Korean Fried Chicken

 How to Make Crispy Korean Fried Chicken (Step by Step Photos)

-10. Add 2 tablespoons of hot sauce
+10. Add 2 tablespoons of hot sauce.
+I have no specific hot sauce in mind for this recipe.
+Use your favorite.

 15. Stir and continue simmering until the mixture thickens then set aside

 17. Combine all the batter ingredients in a large bowl.
-Add 1/2 cup all-purpose flour
+Add 1/2 cup all-purpose flour.

 20. Add 1/4 teaspoon salt